elmunoz42/berkeley-aiml-coupon-analysis/README.md

 Social Context: The presence of friends onboard appears to be a significant factor in coupon acceptance.
 Based on these findings, the following recommendations can be made:

-### Marketing Strategy Suggestions for Bar Coupons:
+### Marketing Strategy Recommendations for Bar Coupons:

 - Tailor marketing strategies to target frequent young bar-goers in the afternoon and evenenings.

 - When people are alone they are more likely to convert, perhaps because they are looking to socialize.
 Therefore, dramatizing the social aspect of the bar experience might be advisable.

-### Marketing Strategy Suggestions for Inexpensive Restaurant Coupons:
+### Marketing Strategy Recommendations for Inexpensive Restaurant Coupons:

 - Sunny weather and kid(s) or friend(s) in the car are great opportunities for coupon success especially when targeted to frequent inexpensive restaurant goers.

-### Marketing Strategy Suggestions for Coffee House Coupons:
+### Marketing Strategy Recommendations for Coffee House Coupons:

 - Early morning sunny days, especially when your partner is in the car, are prime times for coupon acceptance.
 Specifically targeting these conditions for coffee house lovers might just result in a winning campaign.

-### Other suggestions:
+### Other Recommendations:

 - Expand Coupon Distribution: Consider expanding the distribution of coupons to both frequent and infrequent inexpensive restaurant goers, given their respective acceptance rates and cohort sizes.
 Frequent goers of a given coupon establishment type convert at a higher rate but are significantly lower in numbers.
 It could also be a strategy to just advertise to as many people as possible, if the cost of advertisement is low.